-In 2021 Kennebec Water District (KWD) produced just under 1 billion gallons of clean, safe drinking water for more than 8,800 customers in the greater Waterville area.
-Water quality testing demonstrated that the water supplied by the KWD meets or exceeds all applicable water quality standards.
+In 2022 the Kennebec Water District (KWD) produced just over 1.2 billion gallons of clean, safe drinking water for more than 8,800 customers in the greater Waterville area.
+Water quality testing demonstrated that the water supplied by KWD meets or exceeds all applicable water quality standards.